Do you want to learn the bitter truth? This record is a headbanging disaster.

 But – luckily – the RMR deck crew already saw potential in astute delirium, once we started work on their namesake single Singularity, the fractured title track.
 And this concoction really captures the overall humors of this record, and indeed of the band.
 A volatile mix of styles and flavors, embedded in fractal splendor.

 So, we decided to continue.

-Speaking of which: Singularity boasts these tasty solos all over the track list.
-You kinda need to catch them once they happen, because they risk to drown in all that aforementioned abject and over-abundant complexity.
+Speaking of which: Singularity boasts these tasty solos all over the tracklist.
+You kinda need to catch them once they happen, because they risk drowning in all that aforementioned abject and over-abundant complexity.

 But hey, all that pales by the ingenuity De Lirium’s Order inserted into their mix.
 Like – for instance – the integration of Astor Piazzolla‘s Libertango into the track of the same name.
 With a short, but juicy accordion interlude by Viivi-Maria Saarenkylä.
 It did strike me as pretty wild, but it is nonetheless pretty cool, too.
 And let’s not forget that Piazzolla’s life and work were pretty controversial as well.
 At least as seen by the establishment back in time, filled by those nasty classical extremists.
 You know, those that don’t like change and think that status quo is the way of the world.

 That said, the record may no doubt be a bit too technical for some, and it is indeed hellishly difficult to review.
-But as a piece of Avant-Garde and Progressive Metal on a bed of Tech Death, the record first needs to find its match in its genre.
-Well done.
+But as a piece of Avant-Garde with fractals and Progressive Metal on a bed of Tech Death, the record first needs to find its match in its genre.